|The Wood Ant (Formica rufa) in Nottinghamshire|

 distribution of the UK's four species of Wood Ant

-Formica rufa (Southern Wood Ant) is confined to England and Wales, where it is still locally common.
+Formica rufa (Southern Wood Ant) is confined to England and Wales, where it is still locally common and is the species found at a single private Nottinghamshire site.
 In northern and eastern areas of England, there is evidence of a reduction in range over recent years.
-Although not given any national rarity status, the loss and fragmentation of sites through agricultural and urban development, or poor woodland management, are strongly believed to have led to the decline in Formica rufa across much of it's range.
-Found in deciduous, mixed and coniferous woodlands; occasionally on scrub heath.
+Although not given any national rarity status, the loss and fragmentation of habitat through agriculture, or poor woodland management, are strongly believed to have led to the decline in Formica rufa across much of it's range.
+Found in deciduous, mixed and coniferous woodlands and occasionally on scrub heath.